SMAC-Group/course_intro_statistics/slides/chapter1_02.md

 [1] "2020-03-05"
 ```

-Finally, the package `lubridate` from the `tidyverse` proposes various functions that makes it easier to work with dates.
-You can find further details about `lubridate` [here](https://lubridate.tidyverse.org/)
+Finally, the package `lubridate` from the `tidyverse` provides various functions that make it easier to work with dates.
+You can find further details about `lubridate` [here](https://lubridate.tidyverse.org/).

 ---